Leonard Sax: National and international media

 In May 2010, Sax was a guest on CNN's American Morning, discussing his book Girls on the Edge and some of the challenges facing girls in the era of texting and Facebook.
 He returned as a guest on national television in New Zealand in August that year, discussing the girl-specific challenges of 'the cyberbubble'.
-He was again a guest on CNN's American Morning during the same month, discussing recent research suggesting that ADHD is over-diagnosed in American schoolchildren.
+He was again a guest on CNN's American Morning during the same month, discussing recent research suggesting that ADHD is overdiagnosed in American schoolchildren.